-The widespread dependence on e-commerce platforms such as eBay, Flipkart and Amazon have contributed to significant growth in online retail during the previous decade.
-E-commerce amounted to more than 5% of overall retail sales in the year of 2007, and now it is amounting to more than 20% of the overall retails.
+The widespread dependence on e-commerce platforms, such as eBay, Flipkart, and Amazon, has contributed to significant growth in online retail over the past decade.
+E-commerce accounted for more than 5% of overall retail sales in 2007, and now it accounts for more than 20% of overall retail sales.

 Working of E-Commerce

-Customers would mostly be making use of their own devices to browse an online store and place orders for products or services that are powered by the internet and this can also be for extracting information and data.
+Customers would primarily use their own devices to browse an online store, place orders for products or services powered by the internet, and extract information and data.

 As the order is placed, the customer’s web browser will communicate with the server hosting the online store website.
-The data from the order will be sent to a computer which is the central one and known as the order manager, which will then pass it to databases that control inventory levels, a merchant system that maintains payment information via secure payment gateways, and a bank computer before returning to the order manager.
+The data from the order will be sent to a central computer, known as the order manager, which will then pass it to databases that control inventory levels, a merchant system that maintains payment information via secure payment gateways, and a bank computer before returning it to the order manager.
 This is done to ensure that the store’s inventory and customer cash are sufficient to complete the order.

 The order manager will tell the store’s web server after the order has been validated, and the web server will then show a message informing the customer that their order has been properly processed.
-In order for the product or service to be effectively sent to the client, the order manager will submit order data to the warehouse or fulfilment department.
-A consumer may receive physical anddigital items at this time using the platforms, or even be taking an access to a service, which may be granted to them.
+For the product or service to be effectively sent to the client, the order manager will submit the order data to the warehouse or fulfilment department.
+A consumer may receive physical and digital items at this time using the platforms, or have access to a service that may be granted to them.

-Platforms that are hosting e-commerce transactions may also include the electronic and online marketplaces, such as Flipkart.com or the Amazon.com, where sellers can simply sign up.
-And it also includes the software as a service (SaaS) tool that would allow customers to rent online store infrastructuresor open-source tools that companies can use for managing the in-house development.
+Platforms that host e-commerce transactions may also include electronic and online marketplaces, such as Flipkart.com or Amazon.com, where sellers can simply sign up.
+It also includes a software as a service (SaaS) tool that allows customers to rent online store infrastructures or open-source tools that companies can use for managing in-house development.

 Types of E-Commerce Platforms

-There are different types of e-commerce platforms that are currently available in the market for the consumers and this would include the following:
+Different types of e-commerce platforms are currently available in the market for consumers, and these include the following:

 Business-To-Business (B2B) E-Commerce

-Business-to-business transactions (B2B) is nothing but the electronic exchange or supply of products, services, or information between businesses, rather than between businesses and consumers who are the individuals. supply exchange, online directories and product-basedwebsites are examples of websites that allow businesses to search for services, products, and the data or information, while also initiating transactions via e-procurement interfaces.
+Business-to-business transactions (B2B) involve the electronic exchange or supply of products, services, or information between businesses, rather than between businesses and individual consumers.
+Supply exchange, online directories, and product-based websites are examples of websites that enable businesses to search for services, products, and data or information, while also facilitating transactions via e-procurement interfaces.

-This sector is currently growing in a good and highly capacitated manner which is giving scope for setting businesses serving the business consumers and making an ample amount of profit and revenue from the same.
+This sector is currently growing robustly and competently, providing scope for setting up businesses that serve business consumers and generating a substantial amount of profit and revenue from these endeavours.

 It can be further understood as a business selling a good or service to another business, such as a manufacturer and wholesaler or a retailer.
-Business to business e-commerce isn’t aimed at consumers, and it frequently involves things such as software’s, raw materials, office stationery items, machineries and equipment’sor combination products.
-B2B ecommerce allows manufacturers to sell directly to merchants making the process less complex and easier.
+Business-to-business e-commerce isn’t aimed at consumers, and it frequently involves items such as software, raw materials, office stationery, machinery, equipment, or combination products.
+B2B ecommerce enables manufacturers to sell directly to merchants, simplifying the process and making it more efficient.

 Business-To-Consumer (B2C) E-Commerce

-The part or segment of e-commerce on the internet which is dealing with the retail sales is known as business-to-consumer (B2C).
-It occurs when companies sell services, products, or the data or information or a combination of all these to customers directly or even in an indirect manner.
-The term gained popularity during the late 1990s which is known as the dot-com boom, online shops and sellers of goods were still a novelty.
+The part or segment of e-commerce on the internet that deals with retail sales is known as business-to-consumer (B2C).
+It occurs when companies sell services, products, or a combination of both to customers directly or indirectly.
+The term gained popularity during the late 1990s, known as the dot-com boom, when online shops and sellers of goods were still a novelty.

 Consumer-To-Consumer (C2C) E-Commerce

-Consumer-to-consumer (C2C) e-commerce is another sort of online trading in which individuals trade items or products, their services, and also the data or information with one another.
+Consumer-to-consumer (C2C) e-commerce is a type of online trading in which individuals exchange items or products, their services, and data or information with one another.
 These transactions are typically carried out using a third-party service as that would be providing an online platform for the completion of transactions.

 Thus, we can say that the sale of a good or service to another consumer is referred to as C2C e-commerce.
 Platforms such as eBay, Fiverr, and others facilitate consumer-to-consumer transactions.